voxpupuli/puppet-r10k/README.md

 An example post-recieve hook is included in the files directory.
 This hook can automatically cause code to synchronize on your servers at time of push in git.
+More modern git systems use webhooks, for  those see below.

 ###Install mcollective support for post recieve hooks
 Install the `mco` command from the puppet enterprise installation directory i.e.